-On February 20, 2018, the Moscow City Court considered an appeal of Mme.
+On February 20, 2018, the Moscow City Court considered the appeal of Mme.
 Marie Dupuy, the niece of Raoul Wallenberg, against the decision of the Meshchansky Regional Court (Moscow).
-On September 19, 2017 the Meshchansky Court rejected a lawsuit filed by Mme.
-Dupuy against Russia’s Federal Security Service (FSB) demanding access to particular documentation at the FSB Central Archive that may provide light on what happened to him in Moscow security services prisons after the 1945 arrest and if he allegedly died in July 1947.
+On September 18, 2017 the Meshchansky Court rejected a lawsuit filed by Mme.
+Dupuy against Russia’s Federal Security Service (FSB) demanding access to particular documentation at the FSB Central Archive that may provide light on what happened to him in Moscow security services prisons after his 1945 arrest, including his alleged death in July 1947.
 A collegium (board) of three judges considered the appeal: Denis Shapovalov presided, Regina Mikhailova and Anna Tikhanskaya were the collegium members.
-Interests of Mme.
-Dupuy (Administrative Plaintiff) were represented by the lawyers Ivan Pavlov, head of the St. Petersburg association of lawyers “Team 29”, and Daryana Gryaznova, a member of the same “Team 29.”
-As in the Meshchansky Regional Court, Colonel of Justice Sergei Churikov from the FSB Contract-Legal Directorate represented the FSB (Administrative Defendant).
+The interests of Mme.
+Dupuy (Administrative Plaintiff) were represented by the lawyers Ivan Pavlov, head of the St. Petersburg association of lawyers “Team 29”, and Daryana Gryaznova, his “Team 29” colleague.
+As in the Meshchansky Regional Court, Colonel of Justice Sergei Churikov from the FSB Contract-Legal when Directorate represented the FSB (Administrative Defendant).

-The court hearing was opened at 5:00 pm instead of 3:00 pm, and the delay was because of hearings of the previous cases took more time than was expected.
+The court hearing began at 5:00 pm instead of 3:00 pm, the delay due to the previous cases taking more time than was expected.
 The hearing of Mme.
-Dupuy’s case continued for an hour instead of 10 minutes.
+Dupuy’s case continued for an hour.

 - To require the FSB of Russia to provide Elsa Marie Dupuy with the opportunity to review the following archival documents kept in the Central Archive (CA) of the FSB of Russia.

 After this, eight documents were listed, which Mme.
-Dupuy expected to receive access to and of which she requested to make uncensored copies.
-Of them, copies of five documents have never been presented by the FSB, and the other three were presented in the heavily redacted by the FAB format.
-Only in 2008-2009 the FSB released information about the existence of six of these records only in 2008-2009, much later than the Swedish-Russian Working Group (1991-2000) published its final report entitled “Raoul Wallenberg.
+Dupuy expected to receive access to and of which she requested uncensored copies.
+Of them, copies of five documents have never been presented by the FSB, and the other three were presented in heavily redacted form.
+The FSB released information about the existence of six of these records only in 2008-2009, much later than the Swedish-Russian Working Group (1991-2000) published its final report entitled “Raoul Wallenberg.
 Report of the Swedish-Russian Working Group” in January 2000.

 While analyzing once again the records of the calls of the prisoners of Internal Prison […] R. Wallenberg, V. Langfelder, S. Katona and V. Roedel [for interrogation] on 22 and 23 July 1947 by S. N. Kartashov [head of the MGB department in charge of the Wallenberg case – V.B.], we came to a definite conclusion about the fate of these persons.